rennhak/benchmarks/xen_and_zfs_-_flatfiles_vs_zvols/README.md

 - Xen HVM with disk.img and swap.img on /zfs-tank pool
 - Xen HVM with /dev/zvol/zfs-tank/bonnie and swap.img on /zfs-tank pool
 - Xen HVM with /dev/zvol/zfs-tank/bonnie and /../zfs-tank/bonnie-swap
-  o Test on volblocksize 4k and 8k
+  - Test on volblocksize 4k and 8k

 Result